 The effects of a successfully retained team aren’t just seen in monetary savings–they’re seen in the guest experience as well.
 In an interview, Gallup Research scientist Jim Harter said, “Engaged employees are more attentive and vigilant.
 They look out for the needs of their coworkers and the overall enterprise because they personally ‘own’ the result of their work and that of the organization.”
 A workforce that feels motivated and accountable in any hotel is a workforce that provides excellent customer service–an absolute must in this industry.
 Guests simply get better service from a more engaged staff, encouraging repeat business and positive reviews.

-There is simply no denying the importance of an engaged workforce to the success of your business, and it’s clear that being valued for your merit is key to being engaged at work.
+There is simply no denying the importance of diversity in an engaged workforce to the success of your business, and it’s clear that being valued for your merit is key to being engaged at work.
 By investing in your greatest asset–your employees–your hotel is investing in its own success.

 Subscribe to our mailing list below and receive our latest news and insights.